 It’s not always easy to know how to look for the best option for rehab.
 When you search online, you may find that there are hundreds of possibilities near you.
 Still, there are a few characteristics that indicate one facility might be better than another.

 More than anything, we want people to know that there is hope if they are addicted to amphetamines.
-Many people do not realize they are addicted until they try to stop and then withdrawal sets in.
-Students may be afraid of getting into trouble because they used an illicit substance.
+Many people do not realize they are addicted until they try to stop and withdrawal sets in, or they fear getting in trouble.
 That can keep them from getting the help they need.